How to Replace the “Login” or “Account” Text with an Icon in Squarespace 7.1

 After taking these steps, your Squarespace 7.1 website will:

-Add a simple SVG user icon to the navigation bar
+Add a simple user icon to the navigation bar

 Hyperlink directly to the member login or account section